yixianwang/spring6/note.md

   }
 ```

-## Explain how object was created and saved
+## Explain how object was created and saved in background
 1. load bean.xml
 2. parse bean.xml
 3. get `id` and `class` from xml